 Suggested Monthly Plan

-The Suggested Monthly Plan advises on solutions to implement the monthly unit materials, core materials and pre- and post-assessments into routine-based classroom instruction.
+The Suggested Monthly Plan advises solutions to implement the monthly unit materials, core materials, and pre- and post-assessments into routine-based classroom instruction.
 The Plan is an example of how to sequence and pace monthly lessons and activities.
 It encourages repetition with each monthly lesson in order to build comprehension and extend learning for each instructional target presented in the lesson.
 The number of activities presented in each lesson correlates with the number of times each lesson will be revisited, as suggested in the Monthly Plan.

-Lesson Summary & Lesson at a Glance
+Lesson Summary and Lesson at a Glance

 Differentiated tasks are the generalized expectations of students for the lesson, based on their suggested differentiated level as determined in the Unique Learning System Profile.